Why phosphorus recycling is so important today

 The compact plant will usually take up no more space than a handball court.
 It is fully automated and remotely managed, requiring no additional personnel.

 What qualifies Grenzebach for the recycling of phosphorus?

 As a leading company for equipment technologies, our day-to-day work involves the thermal, mechanical and chemical processing of a wide variety of raw materials across many industries.
 Our many years of experience in phosphoric acid production are the foundation for our in-depth expertise in phosphorus processing.
 We understand the element phosphorus, its complexity and in its reaction behavior.
-Proven process engineering equipment, for example for the phosphoric acid production from apatite or the sodium tripolyphosphate process, form the basis of our plant concepts.
+Proven process engineering equipment, for example for phosphoric acid production from apatite or the sodium tripolyphosphate process, forms the basis of our plant concepts.

 Your contact person: Michael Meyer